CompilerProgramming/compilerprogramming.github.io/_sources/intermediate-representations.rst.txt

 Disadvantages
 -------------
 * Not easy to implement optimizations.
+* For a reader it is hard to trace values as they flow through instructions, as it requires tracking them through a conceptual stack.
 * Harder to analyze the IR, although there are methods available to do so.

 Examples